Scholarship

 Eligibility

-To be considered for this scholarship, you must have applied for the Master of Narrative Therapy and Community Work and meet all of the entry requirements for the course.
+To be considered for this scholarship, you must have applied for and met entry requirements for the Master of Narrative Therapy and Community Work.

 Selection criteria